Freeport Area of Bataan: Scope

-The freeport area originally covers 2 barangays of Mariveles namely Barangays Maligaya (Pizarro) and Malaya (Quadro), with the latter hosts the freeport's parish church named Our Lady of the Fatima Chaplaincy which is under the Roman Catholic Diocese of Balanga (part of the Ecclesiastical Province of San Fernando, Pampanga), however since August 2019 after the enactment of R.A.
+The freeport area originally covers five barangays of Mariveles namely Barangays Maligaya (Pizarro), Malaya (Quadro), Sisiman, Baseco Country, and FAB-covered portions of Alasasin, however since August 2019 after the enactment of R.A.
 No. 11453, FAB is given the power to include the remaining areas of Mariveles and further expand to any area inside Bataan excluding the Hermosa and Morong portions of Subic Special Economic and Freeport Zone, another freeport zone located within the province and under the Subic Bay Metropolitan Authority (SBMA), as defined by R.A.
 No. 7227.
-Before an area can be declared a freeport expansion zone, it'll be subjected to the concurrence of affected local government units and the approval of appropriate national government agencies, government owned and controlled corporations (GOCC) and instrumentalities, and the AFAB Board.
+Before an area can be declared a freeport expansion zone, it will be subjected to the concurrence of affected local government units and the approval of appropriate national government agencies, government owned and controlled corporations (GOCC) and instrumentalities, and the AFAB Board.
+It is located within the jurisdiction of the three Catholic parishes which are Sto.
+Niño Alas-asin Parish Church, Our Lady of Fatima Chaplaincy, and Diocesan Shrine and Parish of St. Nicholas of Tolentino Parish, all are under the Diocese of Balanga with the first and third are located outside the freeport's jurisdiction.

 Currently there are already 17 approved expansion areas.
-Their declared economic activities include light and medium industrial, power generation, port services, agri-industrial, commercial, tourism, MICE activities, and BPO/IT in eight (8) different municipalities and the capital city of the province.
-Of which, ten (10) are now in development, and seven (7) are already operating.
-Six (6) of these expansion areas are located in Mariveles, while eleven are scattered in the towns of Bagac, Dinalupihan, Hermosa, Orani, Abucay, Pilar, and Limay, and in the City of Balanga.
+Their declared economic activities include light and medium industrial, power generation, port services, agri-industrial, commercial, tourism, MICE activities, and BPO/IT in eight different municipalities and the capital city of the province.
+Of which, 10 are now in development, and seven are already operating.
+Six of these expansion areas are located in Mariveles, while eleven are scattered in the towns of Bagac, Dinalupihan, Hermosa, Orani, Abucay, Pilar, and Limay, and in the City of Balanga.

+Power

+The industrial area, and Barangays Maligaya (Pizarro) and Malaya (Quadro) portions of the freeport zone distributes power through the National Transmission Corporation (TransCo) - Utility Management Department (UMD) FAB branch and is independent from the larger province-wide Peninsula Electric Cooperative (PENELCO).
+Barangays Sisiman, Baseco Country, and portions of Barangay Alasasin also covered by FAB, however, are supplied by PENELCO like the rest of Bataan.
+Both distribution networks are connected to the transmission grid operated and maintained by National Grid Corporation of the Philippines (NGCP).

+A NGCP substation is located on a portion of Barangay Alasasin also under FAB jurisdiction, along a road leading to Mariveles Coal-Fired Power Plant and GNPower Dinginin, the two plants within the freeport.